(KS Bluestem The Old Guard X Coral Forest)

 gave her oil and water orally since she was mildly impacted as well, and put her on antibiotics and pain meds for at least the next week.
 Thankfully no fever.

 The lavage process was repeated over the next five days.
-This has been my first experience with

 over 15 hands at maturity.